Brij Mohan Kaul: Operation Leghorn

 In 1962, Lt General B.M.
-Kaul was appointed as the General officer Commanding (GOC) the North east, replacing Lt General Umrao Singh.
-Kaul was to head the newly appointed IV Corps at Tezpur, however no new troops were sent to the corps with only the new headquarter staff being deployed there.
+Kaul was appointed as the General officer Commanding (GOC) to head the newly appointed IV Corps at Tezpur, however no new troops were sent to the corps with only the new headquarter staff being deployed there.
 The entire NEFA (North East Frontier Agency), now Arunachal Pradesh was made Kaul's domain.

 On his first day of assignment, Kaul flew to Lumpu and then trekked to Namkachu valley.
 He was the first General officer to visit the valley.
 Under his leadership, the Indian patrol occupied Tse Jong, a hillock north-west of the Chinese settlement.
 Kaul reportedly fell ill during the assignment and returned to New Delhi.
+During this period, he was replaced by Lt General Umrao Singh.
+Kaul was appointed again as GOC of IV Corps on his return after a week.
 The Indian patrol occupying Tse Jong was wiped out when an 800 strong enemy force raided the post subsequently.

 The battle with China in 1962, in the NEFA, is also known as the Battle of Namkachu.
 The Battle of the Namakachu is used today to teach Indian Army officers on things to not do.